A message from the Student Counseling Center:

 The Student Counseling Center (SCC) staff is highly experienced in assisting students with these difficulties.
 In doing so, the SCC staff will provide an assessment of the problem, collaborate with the student in establishing goals, and offer a thoughtful strategy to achieve these goals.
 MICA counseling services are available to any student enrolled in a full-time undergraduate, graduate or post-bac program.

-The SCC offers the following services: individual, group, family and couples counseling, and stress reduction through meditation.
+The SCC offers the following services: individual therapy, stress reduction through meditation and yoga, and some therapy groups.
 We offer training and outreach to students, faculty and staff.

 SCC will provide referrals for services off-campus if it is determined that the student's needs are outside of the Center's scope of practice.
 Office hours are not available during holidays or when the college or SCC is closed.

 All Student Counseling services are free and confidential.

 The following links contain information to help with coping with crisis and tragedy in our lives:

 - Asking for Help

 How and When to Refer a Student to Counseling